raspberrypilearning/non-player-characters/en/step_3.md

 At the moment the stars are active when the game begins so the Player could collect the stars before going to the Gamemaster - this would mean a very quick time taken to complete the game!

 --- /task ---

+<mark>It might be worth showing them how to loop over all GameObjects with the same tag instead?</mark>

 --- task ---